ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 [Technical Controls Policy](technical-controls-policy.md)

-## How to use this guide
+## How to use this policy

-This guide is for all users and is part of a set of Ministry of Justice \(MoJ\) policies and supporting guides that cover various aspects of incident and disaster management and response.
+This policy is for all users and is part of a set of Ministry of Justice \(MoJ\) policies and supporting guides that cover various aspects of incident and disaster management and response.

 The policies are: